hangrybear666/13-14-devops-bootcamp__python_automation/README.md

 pip install -r requirements.txt
 ```

-#### c.
+#### f.
 Execute monitoring script that restarts the VPS server once website downtime has been detected
 ```bash
 python src/monitor-and-restart-vps.py
 ```

-#### d.
+#### g.
 Freeeze dependencies in requirements file in case you made any changes and exit venv

 ```bash
 cd 05-monitor-and-restart-vps/